Last updated on January 23rd, 2023 at 05:34 pm

 First of all, SwaddleMe by Your Side Sleeper has a sturdy metal frame, which prevents parents from rolling over.

 A SwaddleMe by Your Side Sleeper includes a mattress pad and fitted sheet.
-That’s great because a baby’s sleeping environment shouldn’t have any loosen sheets or blankets!
+That’s great because a baby’s sleeping environment shouldn’t have any loose sheets or blankets!

 If that’s not enough, take a look into other SwaddleMe by Your Side Deluxe Sleeper’s features: